Oneflow-Inc/oneflow_convert/examples/README.md

  - external_data - Save weights as ONNX external data, usually to bypass the 2GB file size limit of protobuf.
  - opset - Specifies the version of the transformation model.
 The opset to be used (`int`, default is `oneflow_onnx.constants.PREFERRED_OPSET`)
  - flow_weight_dir - Path to save neflow model weights.
  - onnx_model_path - The directory containing OneFlow model weights.
-Users are expected to call check_point.save(dir), wait for the model saving finishing, and pass the argument 'dir' as `model_save_dir`.
+The user needs to call `check_point.save(flow_weight_dir)` and wait for the OneFlow model weight to be saved.
- - dynamic_batch_size - Whether to add a dimension containing batch.
+ - dynamic_batch_size - Does the converted onnx model support dynamic batch.
 The default value is `False`.